bentoml/BentoML/docs/source/concepts.rst

 BentoService instance, and save the BentoService to a file directory.
-In the process of :ref:`BentoService#save <bentoml-bentoservice-save-label>`, BentoML serializes the model based on the ML training framework you're using, automatically extracts all the pip dependencies required by your BentoService class, and saves all the code, serialized model files, and requirements.txt etc into a file directory, which we call it a SavedBundle.
+In the process of :ref:`BentoService#save <bentoml-bentoservice-save-label>`, BentoML serializes the model based on the ML training framework you're using, automatically extracts all the pip dependencies required by your BentoService class and put into a `requirements.txt` file, and saves all the code, serialized model files, and :code:`requirements.txt` etc into a file directory, which we call it a Bento(the format representing a saved BentoService).

 .. code-block:: python